rainbain/Orca/Docs/CP.md

 ### BBox
 Flipper contains a series of bounding boxes.
 These values are read only and I am not yet sure how to properly use them.
 The basis is that the bounding boxes are used to measure how far offscreen geometry is put when rendering.
 Not many games use them.

+### FIFO AXI Base (Orca Only)
+This register only exist withen orca emulator and is appended to the upper half of the AXI addresses used by the CPU to allow it to operate within a 64 bit memory space.

 ### FIFO Base
 This is the 128 byte alined FIFO base address, where the start address of the shared FIFO like memory between the CPU and GPU.